albeertito7/init-sphinx/README.rst

 Sphinx documentation
 ====================

-This an initiation project about the Sphinx python documentation generator.
+This an initiation project about the Sphinx python documentation generator mainly influenced by the following .

-The aim is to learn the fundamentals of how projects are created and structured.
+The aim is to acquire the fundamentals of how projects are created and structured and to give a quick taste of what Sphinx is and how you might use it to those willing to learn.

-Besides, feel free to leave `feedback <https://github.com/albeertito7/init-sphinx/issues/new>`__.
+Besides, feel free to leave `feedback <https://github.com/albeertito7/init-sphinx/issues/new>`__ if any improvement, or `email <mailto:albertperezdatsira@gmail.com>` me for questions.

 .. contents:: Table of contents
     :backlinks: none